 Contact Dr. Dan Larkin for more information at email@example.com

 Phi Sigma Tau Georgia Chapter Eta.
 Since 2001, Georgia Southern University has sponsored a chapter of Phi Sigma Tau, the international honors society of philosophy.
 To be eligible for membership, you must be a Georgia Southern University Philosophy Major who has completed at least one year of course work, and maintains a 3.0 grade point average.
 The honors society participates in and sponsors activities that promote the love of wisdom and the pursuit of truth.
 These activities include active work and mutual support in student research projects, hosting guest lectures, submitting research for presentation at national and international undergraduate philosophy conferences, as well as submitting papers for publication in undergraduate philosophy journals.
 The honors society works closely with the Philosophy Club.
-In recent semesters, Phi Sigma Tau Georgia Chapter Eta has hosted a conference, in conjunction with Armstrong State University, and published a monthly campus broadsheet entitled Praxis.
+In recent semesters, Phi Sigma Tau Georgia Chapter Eta has hosted a conference, in conjunction with Georgia Southern University, and published a monthly campus broadsheet entitled Praxis.

 Contact Dr. William Eaton for more information at firstname.lastname@example.org.

 Scholars of Religion is a Georgia Southern University student club whose purpose is to study different religions in an effort to end prejudice and bring students together through education.
 It meets roughly twice a semester for guest speakers or field trips to nearby religious festivals.
 Past field trips have included the Shalom Y’all Jewish Food Festival in Savannah and the Ramayana reading at the Hindu Temple Society of Augusta.
 For more information or to become involved, please visit the Scholars of Religion Facebook page or contact the faculty mentor, Dr. Alyson Prude at email@example.com.

 Last updated: 4/5/2021